Catenscia/MxOps/docs/source/user_documentation/steps.md

 ## Next Step

-You will notice that some symboles are used in the arguments of the above `ContractCall`.
+You will notice that some symbols are used in the arguments of the above `ContractCall`.
 These are here to dynamically fetch values from different sources.
 Heads up to the {doc}`values` section for more information.